Dr Kevin Wright

-I am a Chartered Counselling Psychologist; Chartered Scientist and a Fellow of the British Psychological Society (BPS) ; I am also a BACP accredited Counsellor/psychotherapist HCPC Accredited and DBS checked.
+I am a Chartered Counselling Psychologist; Chartered Scientist and a Fellow of the British Psychological Society (BPS); I am also a BACP accredited Counsellor/psychotherapist HCPC Accredited and DBS checked.
 I work integratively using various models of psychotherapy including CBT; psychodynamic psychotherapy; Client Centred approach; transactional analysis and systemic approach.
 I also work with fantasy & dream analysis using a Jungian approach.
+I am now also involved in issues related to Male Psychology, roles/importance of fathers and ways to make therapy more accessible particularly to males.

 I work with individuals and couples.
 I help people with problems concerning depression; Stress/Time management; Anxiety; Phobias; PTSD; Trauma; OCD; Sexual; Relationship and family problems.

-I also work as a mentor; life coach particular with work/life balance.
-I am also an expert witness for family, mental health and child protection/custody problems and for injury claims where there has been a psychological consequence; including cognitive assessments for immigration and criminal proceeding where learning difficulties may be involved.
+I also work as a mentor; consultant & life coach particular with work/life balance.
+I am also an expert witness for family, mental health and child protection; custody; DV & parental alienation problems; and for injury claims where there has been a psychological consequence; including cognitive assessments for immigration and criminal proceeding where learning difficulties or autism may be involved.
+I am also a foster carer.

-I work in Streatham which is easily accessible from Central London; Croydon and SW & SE London postal addresses
+I work in Streatham which is easily accessible from Central London; Croydon and SW & SE London postal addresses.
+I work flexibly with respect to frequency of sessions in order to meet your needs and commitments.

 Training, qualifications & experience

-I originally qualified as a Social Worker with a M.Sc at Brunel University and I am still qualified as such and I am also still an AMHP (Approved Mental Health Professional).
-I studied Psychology at Birkbeck College, London University, the obtained a diploma in Integrative psychotherapy at the Minster Centre, followed by an M.Sc in Psychotherapy at Warwick University and finally I obtain my Doctorate as a PhD research degree exploring the effectiveness of brief therapy.
+I originally qualified as a Social Worker with a M.Sc at Brunel University and I am still qualified as such under Social Work England and I was an AMHP until end of 2019 (Approved Mental Health Professional).
+I studied for a B.Sc (Hons) in Psychology at Birkbeck College, London University, then obtained a diploma in Integrative psychotherapy at the Minster Centre, followed by an M.Sc in Psychotherapy at Warwick University and finally I obtained my Doctorate at University of Abertay, Dundee as a PhD research degree exploring the effectiveness of brief therapy.
 I have also trained as a family/couple therapist and in the use of Transactional analysis; gestalt therapy and dream & fantasy analysis using a Jungian approach.

 I have been a practicing psychotherapist/Counselling psychologist since 1993, first providing Employment Assistance Brief therapy in the City of London and in Primary Care since 2001, I have also run an active private practice since then.
-At present I am employed as a High Intensity IAPT (Improved Access to Psychological Treatment) psychologist in SL&M (South London & Mausdley NH Trust).
-I am also a well-being/stress management coach for organisation/companies and an expert witness covering Child protection, parenting, cognitive measurement; immigration; depression; PTSD & PWLD assessments.
+I was employed as a High Intensity IAPT (Improved Access to Psychological Treatment) psychologist in SL&M (South London & Mausdley NH Trust) for 15 years until 2020.
+I am also a well-being/stress management coach/consultant for organisations/companies (e.g Crown Prosecution Service) and have also been an expert witness for the last 15 years covering Child protection, parenting, DV; parental alienation; cognitive assessments; immigration; depression; PTSD & PWLD assessments.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.